ttetrafon/practice/unreal engine/networking.md

 - Anything supposed to be replicated is assigned a priority value, which will determine the order of the replication when the network bandwidth is limited.

+## Authority

+- Authority refers to which instance of the game has the final say on the game state.
+The concept of authority ensures game state consistency over all clients.
+  - Usually the server has authority over game mechanics like player movement, damage calculation, and so on.
+  - When a client requests to perform an action, the server calculates its validity, updates the game state accordingly, and then informs all connected clients about the change.
+- Actors can be locally or remotely controlled, which determines who has authority in each case.
+Locally controlled characters have authority over their actions, while the server holds authority on remotely controlled ones.
+  - The **Role** and **Remote Role** actor properties provide information about authority and replication.
+Possible roles are:
+    - ROLE_Authority: The running instance has authoritative control over the actor.
+    - ROLE_AutonomousProxy: The running instance is an autonomous proxy of the actor.
+      - When an actor is controlled by a *PlayerController*, `Role = ROLE_AutonomousProxy` may be used, so that despite the server having authority, predictions will occur based on player input to limit erratic behaviour over the network.
+    - ROLE_SimulatedProxy: The running instance is a locally simulated proxy of the actor.
+      - This can be used so movement and other actions are predicted locally so that server updates do not end up in erratic behaviour.
+    - ROLE_None: The role is irrelevant.
+  - Regardless of the role selected, clients will never replicate actors to servers.
+This means that only the server will have `Role = ROLE_Authority` and `RemoteRole = ROLE_AutonomousProxy/ROLE_SimulatedProxy`.

 ## Remote Procedural Calls (RPC)

 - RPCs are used for multiplayer clients to perform server-side only actions.